What is employee referral?

 - Every referral drive is also an opportunity to grow your talent database.
 An ATS allows you to save the best candidates you meet for later roles if you don’t see an immediate opening for them.

-- The reports from your ATS can give you insights on how your referral program is faring – the pace at which the candidates are moving in your recruiting pipeline, bottlenecks in the process, number of conversions at the hiring stage, comparison against other sourcing channels, etc.
+- The reports from your ATS can give you insights on how your referral program is faring – the pace at which the candidates are moving in your recruiting pipeline, bottlenecks in the process, number of conversions at the hiring stage, comparison against other candidate sourcing channels, etc.

 Having all the information organized and in one place, helps you have your life together as you go about your everyday-recruiting.